mnievesc/ENAH_curso_aDNA_2019/Ex1_aDNA_BAM/Exercise1_Tutorial_aDNA_BAM.md

 ![alt text](https://github.com/mnievesc/ENAH_curso_aDNA_2019/blob/master/Ex1_aDNA_BAM/images/B67DF7C9FE335A22798527D728F7C93C.png)

 * Examine the **genome fraction coverage** plots included in the report.
 What is this plot telling you?
 How is this information different than that provided by the coverage histograms?
-Exampled for IndA:
+Example for IndA:

 ![alt text](https://github.com/mnievesc/ENAH_curso_aDNA_2019/blob/master/Ex1_aDNA_BAM/images/61D539E70ECC70199A518211478A67DA.png)